TannerRhines/employee-manager/README.md

 # employee-manager
-a command line tool to help organize business departments
+a command line tool to help organize your many business departments to save time and money =)

 REQUIRED
 -----------------